webchick/webchick.tech/clsxpdoga000109jw5smqbtey.md

 ---

 *This series is based on a few conversations I've had lately with friends in the DevRel/Community space.
-It's****tough****out there right now.
-This is a collection of lessons—most learned the hard way ;)—in the hopes they can help others.*
+It's* ***tough*** *out there right now.
+This is a collection of lessons learned—most of them the hard way ;)—in the hopes they can help others.*

 We've all been there (or many of us, at least):